Hoisin Sauce Substitute

 - ½ tablespoon garlic powder

-In a medium-sized bowl, mix the dark soy sauce, light soy sauce, sesame oil, garlic powder, peanut butter, chili sauce, honey and white pepper powder to form a smooth paste.
+- 3 tablespoon peanut butter Method In a medium sized bowl, mix together the dark soy sauce, light soy sauce, sesame oil, garlic powder, peanut butter, chili sauce, honey and white pepper powder to form a smooth paste.
 Use as much as required and store the rest in a clean jar in the refrigerator.
+You might also like to know about balsamic vinegar substitute and rice wine vinegar substitute.

-A very good alternative to using hoisin sauce is this recipe which uses prunes with dry sherry.
+A very good alternative to using hoisin sauce is this recipe which uses prunes with sherry.

 Ingredients